How To Help Lake Ontario with A Greener Future

 Volunteers cleaning up the shores of Lake Ontario.
 Photo by Victoria DeBoer.

-Love Your Lake 2021
+Love Your Lakes 2021

-Typically, Love Your Lake involves A Greener Future doing 100 litter cleanups along the shores of Lake Ontario.
+Typically, Love Your Lakes involves A Greener Future doing 100 litter cleanups along the shores of Lake Ontario.
 Communities are invited to join these cleanups, and sometimes we see a turnout of more than 50 people!
 With all of those helping hands, we can pick up a LOT of litter.

 However, A Greener Future was forced to cancel all of our scheduled community litter cleanups in 2021 because of COVID-19.
 Instead, we adapted the program to allow volunteers to carry out their own, independent cleanups of the lake to comply with pandemic restrictions.